rohan-paul/Awesome-JavaScript-Interviews/Redux/mapStateToProps-how-exactly-it-gets-the-state-from-reducers.md

 };
 ```

-SO I PULL IN THE 'tides' VARIABLE WITH mapStateToProps() as below - NOTE, I HAVE TO HAVE THE ARGUMENT OF mapStateToProps() withing the curly braces to match exactly what the root-reducer returned inside combineReducers function - inside ../reducers/index.js file
+SO I PULL IN THE 'tides' VARIABLE WITH mapStateToProps() as below - NOTE, I HAVE TO HAVE THE ARGUMENT OF mapStateToProps() withing the curly braces to match exactly what the root-reducer returned inside combineReducers function - i.e. inside ../reducers/index.js file

 ```js
 const mapStateToProps = ({ tides }) => {